Nikityyy/lille/README.md

 The model architecture is a modern Transformer decoder featuring Grouped-Query Attention (GQA), RoPE, and RMSNorm, making it efficient and performant for its size.

-*Note on parameter count: While the model name is `130M` for simplicity, the actual parameter count is closer to 140 million.*
+*Note on parameter count: While the model name is `130M` for simplicity, the actual parameter count is 127.17 million.*

 ## 📊 Evaluation